 Embrace Technology – It Is Here to Stay

-One way for distributors to stay competitive in 2017 is to invest in technology.
+One way for distributors to stay competitive is to invest in technology.
 One example of this shift is the emergence of industrial vending machines that reduce waste of company supplies.
 We’ve seen another process shift toward automation.
 Automating processes can help speed up fulfilment and reduce errors inherent in older legacy systems.
 Distributors will continue to replace old technology and methodology with emerging systems that maximize efficiency and reduce error.

 The challenge for many distribution companies, and companies in many other industries, is acquiring the working capital necessary to invest in technology.
 Traditional forms of financing may not always be the right approach for distribution companies.
 As of 2015, with the approval rate at just 21.3 percent, less than a quarter of business loan applicants received loans.
 Fortunately, invoice factoring is an alternative solution to your working capital needs.